 Identify the location of all engagers.

-Etch the tooth only in the area where engager will bond to the tooth.
+For each tooth to receive an engager, etch the tooth only in the area where the engager will be bonded to the tooth.
 Do not etch the whole facial.

 Rinse off acid.